ahuvac/Guess_The_Gibberish/README.md

 <img src="/screenshots/landscape.png" width=300 height=150 align=center>

 ## More Inofrmation About Our App:
-We utilized state saved and restored to maintain our game with screen rotation We implemented a back arrow on our question activity to take the user back to the main activity
+We utilized state saved and restored to maintain our game with screen rotation.
+We implemented a back arrow on our question activity to take the user back to the main activity